Table of Contents

 In order to prevent such a “resonance catastrophe,” one has to avoid any periodic forces or maintain large margins between the natural frequency and the excitation frequency, provide damping options and allow a resonance frequency only for a short period of time which is less than the build-up time.
 For rotary movements, the resonance frequency is referred to as a critical rotational speed.

 Each oscillating system can execute several oscillations simultaneously.
 The individual oscillations overlap and form a resultant oscillation.
 In conclusion: If the oscillating bodies excite to several oscillations, they then superpose themselves without interfering with each other.

-A distinction is made between oscillations that possess the same oscillating directions and oscillations whose direction of oscillation are perpendicular to each other.
+A distinction is made between oscillations that possess the same oscillating directions and oscillations whose directions of oscillation are perpendicular to each other.

 If two harmonic vibrations with the same direction and same frequency are superposed, it results in a harmonic oscillation of the same frequency, whose amplitude depends on the individual amplitudes.
 The phases of the initial oscillations also affect the amplitude of the resulting oscillations.

-A wave is a spatially and temporary periodic process, where energy but no matter is transported.
+A wave is a spatial and temporary periodic process, where energy—but no matter—is transported.
 The direction of energy propagation is called the wave ray.
 Perpendicular to the wave ray runs the wavefront.
 A wavefront is the geometric location of all the particles that belong to the same phase.